Devendra Pratap Pandey: Education and sports

-MoU with Mewar University

-A total of 76 students of the Kashmir valley have been sponsored under Sadhbhavana Program for higher education for the students of Kashmir at Mewar University.
-The courses being offered are B Tech, B Pharma, BSc Agriculture and Diploma in ECG/ Med Lab/ Dialysis.
-The total fees of the courses range from Rs 1.6 to 2.4 lakh/year, of which 50% of the fees is being borne under Sadbhavana Program.

-Addressing the students, Lt Gen D P Pandey encouraged them to utilise the opportunity and become productive citizens of the society.
-He emphasised on the importance of a good academic platform and able instructional staff, which in the present instance are being provided by the Mewar University.

 Wushu martial arts championship

 An open championship in Wushu Martial Arts was conducted on 14 & 15 Sep 21 at Manasbal lake.
 The event witnessed 279 x boys and girls participating in the events.

 The championship was aimed at providing exposure to the budding young champions.
 The participants had exposure in learning & sharpening their skills.
 The participants, their parents and local populace were very happy to see such a big level tournament in which boys and girls participated together to promote the spirit of sports.

 Dhruva Bike Rally

-To commemormate the 22nd year of victory in Kargil war, HQ Northern Command conducted a two-day Dhruva Kargil Rally to commemorate Kargil Vijay Diwas.
-Lt Gen YK Joshi, GOC-in-C, Northern Command led the Rally.
+To commemorate the 22nd year of victory in Kargil war, HQ Northern Command conducted a two-day Dhruva Kargil Rally to commemorate Kargil Vijay Diwas.
+Lieutenant General Yogesh Kumar Joshi, then GOC-in-C, Northern Command led the rally.

 Clean Dal & Jhelum Campaigns

-‘Save Dal’ and ‘Clean Jhelum’ Campaigns were organized to promote eco-conservation.
+‘Save Dal’ and ‘Clean Jhelum’ Campaigns were organised to promote eco-conservation.
 A number of events like ‘Shikara race’, a bike rally for ‘ Clean Dal’, and speed-boat rally carrying the National Flags were held.
 The campaign garnered massive local participation and respect for the Army.